 To help end users know the type of credentials they need for logging in, enter a message or keep the default message.
 The maximum length of the message is 256 characters.

-(Optional) Select the Certificate Profile the portal uses to match those client certificates that come from user endpoints.
+Certificate Profilethe portal uses to match those client certificates that come from user endpoints.
 With a Certificate Profile, the portal authenticates the user only if the certificate from the client matches this profile.